Robust factory data, M&A help Europe stocks extend rally

 "But beyond the support from the ECB, investors have plenty of reasons to be cautious at this stage.
 In Europe for instance, despite all the hype about a potential rebound in profits, earnings momentum remains negative, which is a red flag for me."

-It has slipped from -2.9 percent two months ago to -4.6 percent, data from Thomson Reuters Datastream shows, highlighting an acceleration in analyst downgrades before the first-quarter earnings season.
+It has slipped from -2.9 percent two months ago to -4.6 percent currently, data from Thomson Reuters Datastream shows, highlighting an acceleration in analyst downgrades before the first-quarter earnings season.
 For a chart on earnings momentum, click: link.reuters.com/pag28v

-However, M&A activity also boosted the mood on Tuesday, with Alstom rising 8.1 percent, after the French turbine and train maker said it would sell its heat exchange unit to Triton, a European private equity group.
+M&A activity also boosted the mood on Tuesday, with Alstom rising 9.5 percent, after the French turbine and train maker said it will sell its heat exchange unit to Triton, a European private equity group.

 Shares in Metso surged 19 percent after Scottish Weir Group approached the Finnish company over a possible $5 billion merger.